Coronation of the Emperor of Brazil: Ceremonies and festivities outside the church

 After those acts of homage were concluded, the emperors presented themselves to the public: Emperor Pedro II approached the front of the coronation Balcony, and Emperor Pedro I went to a palace balcony.
 With the emperor in full view of the people, wearing his robes, crown and sceptre, heralds sounded trumpets, drums beat, banners were unruffled, and a king of arms proclaimed that the emperor's consecration and coronation was accomplished.
 As part of this proclamation, the emperor's title was declared in full, and triple acclamations were prompted.
 After the acclamations, gun salutes followed, amidst other spontaneous popular acclamations.

 Leaving the balcony, the emperor then went to a hall where, seating on a throne, he received for a baciamano other civil servants, senators, members of the Chamber of Deputies and members of the imperial orders, ladies of distinction, etc., and other invited guests.
 For this reception of people who greeted the emperor after his balcony appearance, he was already divested of the crown, which was placed on a cushion next to the throne.
 Afterwards, the emperor received in the throne room of the imperial palace of the city delegations (from the city council of Rio de Janeiro, from the Senate, from the Chamber of Deputies, etc.) who came to present their loyal addresses commemorating the coronation.

 Later, having removed his robes of state, but wearing gala uniform, the emperor offered a banquet to his guests.
-Pedro II's coronation Banquet was served in the City Palace at 6 p.m.
+Pedro II's coronation banquet was served in the City Palace at 6 p.m.
 A dinner for all functionaries of the imperial household was served after the imperial banquet.
-In the case of the 1841 coronation, from 8 p.m. until 10 p.m., after the coronation banquet was concluded and Emperor Pedro II had retired to his private appartmens at the City Palace, ordinary members of the public who were decently dressed were allowed to visit the adjoining coronation balcony building and to view the Crown Jewels on display.
+In the case of the 1841 coronation, from 8 p.m. until 10 p.m., after the coronation banquet was concluded and Emperor Pedro II had retired to his private apartments at the City Palace, ordinary members of the public who were decently dressed were allowed to visit the adjoining coronation balcony building and to view the Crown Jewels on display.

-Finally, the emperor and his family returned to the Imperial Palace of St. Christopher.
+Finally, after spending a few days in the City Centre for a programme of festivities commemorating the Coronation, the emperor and his family returned to the Imperial Palace of St. Christopher.